 Cannabidiol works indirectly on the endocannabinoid system which is a part of the immune system.
 We have endocannabinoid receptors in most of our body’s tissues, including a large number in our skin.
 It is an anti-inflammatory and is also a powerful antioxidant, far more powerful than retinol.

 One study from 2008 in PLOS showed that activation of the endocannabinoid system can ameliorate fibrosis (scar tissue) of the liver by reducing inflammation in the area, which inhibited growth of and decreased the project of collagen1 and AlphaSMA levels.
 Collagen is what helps to produce hypertrophic scarring.

 Other studies have shown that CBD can have antiproliferative effects (it can minimize the spread of damaged cells) and promotes the regeneration of new skin cells.
 When a wound occurs (like an acne infection), your body’s immune system begins to produce collagen fibers to seal the wound and reduce the risk of infection.

 An additional study indicated that CBD Oil can help to heal wounds in a significant way because it helps to regulate the production of collagen, allowing the wound to heal over slightly longer time frame but in a more orderly fashion.

 CBD oil reduces the inflammation of acne, allowing the skin to begin healing and also regulates the production of collagen and is a powerful antioxidant, which allows the skin to heal in a smoother fashion.
 Use it as a spot treatment on scars to see improvement quickly.

-For more information on how you can use CBD Oil to treat your acne, click here!
+Read more information about how to use CBD Oil to treat acne here.